zetanumbers/book/src/natural-aliasing.md

 **You should notice that now the thread-safe property of a type could be defined solely from the *type's boundary*, i.e. its safe public interface.**

-Unfortunatelly it's not possible to realize such thread-safety checking behaviour in the type system today.
+Unfortunately it's not possible to realize such thread-safety checking behavior in the type system today.
 It would require to extend capabilities of lifetimes, potentially even allowing self-referential types to be defined in safe way, or even introducing another type of aliasing lifetime.